ecobiome/teamcity-documentation/topics/rest-api.md

     ```
 * Using basic HTTP authentication (it can be slow with certain authentications, see below).
 Provide a valid TeamCity username and password with the request.
 You can force basic auth by including `httpAuth` before the `/app/rest` part, e.g. [`http://teamcity:8111/httpAuth/app/rest/builds`](http://teamcity:8111/httpAuth/app/rest/builds).
 * Using access to the server as a [guest user](guest-user.md) (if enabled) include `guestAuth` before the `/app/rest` part, e.g. [`http://teamcity:8111/guestAuth/app/rest/builds`](http://teamcity:8111/guestAuth/app/rest/builds).
 * If you are checking REST `GET` requests from within a browser, and you are logged in to TeamCity in the browser, you can just use `/app/rest` URL, e.g. [`http://teamcity:8111/app/rest/builds`](http://teamcity:8111/app/rest/builds).

 Authentication can be slow when a basic HTTP authentication with a non-built-in module is used.
 If you want to use basic HTTP authentication instead of token-based one, consider applying the [session reuse approach](http://youtrack.jetbrains.com/issue/TW-14209#comment=27-485445) for reusing authentication between sequential requests.

-If you perform a request from within a TeamCity build, for a limited set of build\-related operations (like downloading artifacts) you can use values of [`teamcity.auth.userId/teamcity.auth.password`](artifact-dependencies.md#Build-level+authentication) system properties as basic credentials (within TeamCity settings you can reference them as `%system.teamcity.auth.userId%` and `%system.teamcity.auth.password%`).
+If you perform a request from within a TeamCity build, for a limited set of build-related operations (like downloading artifacts) you can use values of [`teamcity.auth.userId/teamcity.auth.password`](artifact-dependencies.md#Build-level+authentication) system properties as basic credentials (within TeamCity settings you can reference them as `%system.teamcity.auth.userId%` and `%system.teamcity.auth.password%`).

 Within a build, the request for current build details can look like: